vmware/differential-datalog/doc/tutorial/tutorial.md

         TargetAudience(person)
 ```

+Here is a more complex example that simultaneously filters out records that do not contain
+a "router-port" option and assign the value of this option to the `lrport_name` variable.

+for (lsp in Logical_Switch_Port) {
+    Some{var lrport_name} = map_get(lsp.options, "router-port") in
+    ...
+}

-and one can also use `match` statements:
+One can also use `match` statements:

 ```
 for (person in Person)